Seldom: An Anonymity Network with Selective Deanonymization: Related Work

 \section{Related Work}

-In the following, we give an overview of previous directions to enable exceptional access.
+In the following, we give an overview of previous approaches to enabling exceptional access.
 We notice that related work has evolved and considerably broadened its scope since the initial proposals during the 1990s crypto wars.

-\textbf{Partial Key Escrow.} Early works focused on \emph{(partial) key escrow}, which involves the government storing (parts of) all used encryption keys~\cite{1996_denning_taxonomy_pke,1997_bellare_vpke}.
+\textbf{Partial Key Escrow.} Early works focused on \emph{(partial) key escrow}, which involves the government maintaining a global store of (parts of) all used encryption keys~\cite{1996_denning_taxonomy_pke,1997_bellare_vpke}.
 Hence, the government would be able to retrieve keys and brute-force partial keys if needed.
 However, such systems require strong trust in key holders; even the protection of partial keys decays over time as computation power rises~\cite{2015_abelson_keys_under_doormats2}.
 Similarly, the idea of obliviously escrowing encryption keys at random peers~\cite{1996_blaze_oblivious_key_escrow} was quickly abandoned due to overhead and trust concerns.
 Recent work looks at the use of distributed ledgers as trusted parties for key escrow~\cite{2021_green_abuse,2023_fetzer_universally}.
-These systems, however, require significant user cooperation and cannot currently be implemented efficiently.
-Overall, it is also unclear how people with criminal intent would be motivated to use such key escrow systems.
+These systems, however, require active adoption from users, while it remains unclear how users with criminal intent would be motivated to use such key escrow systems.

 \textbf{Translucent Cryptography.} Orthogonally to key escrow schemes, \emph{translucent cryptography}~\cite{1999_bellare_translucent_crypto} is based on a variant of oblivious transfers~\cite{1981_rabin_oblivious-transfer} called \acfp{NFOT}.
 In this scheme, any message also holds an \ac{NFOT}, which allows an \ac{LEA} to decrypt wiretapped messages with a predefined probability.
 However, at least one communication partner must remain honest in this scheme.
 Further, evaluating a wiretapped \ac{NFOT} leaves no evidence, which prevents transparency or accountability.
 Finally, a purely probabilistic per-message scheme does not hold up with today's communication patterns and surveillance capabilities.
-Namely, being able to decrypt only a tiny fraction of messages still allows one to peek into a large fraction of conversations but prohibits gaining all relevant information from individual rightfully investigated individuals.
+Namely, being able to decrypt only a tiny fraction of messages still allows one to peek into a large fraction of conversations but prohibits gaining all relevant information from any rightfully investigated individual.

 \textbf{Crypto Crumple Zones.} As a continuation of the idea of partial key escrow, \emph{crypto crumple zones}~\cite{2018_wright_crumplezone} are designed to augment the generation of ephemeral keys with exceptional access in mind.
 At their core, they enable powerful entities to invest computational resources to retrieve full keys akin to Bitcoin's proof of work.
 Overall, this approach has improved rate-limiting guarantees compared to partial key escrow, but it neither restricts access to \acp{LEA} nor provides transparency.